wishawa/wsdom/README.md

 # WSDOM

 WSDOM is a roundtrip-free Rust → JavaScript *Remote Method Invocation* or *Distributed Objects* system.
-It lets Rust code hold and manipulate JavaScript objects over the network with minimum latency.
+It lets Rust code hold and manipulate JavaScript objects over the network.

 WSDOM can be used to add network-dependent functionalities to webpages without writing JS code or making API endpoints.
 It can also be integrated into "LiveView"-style Rust web frameworks to expose access to the full Web API.